-799.5 SENIOR-ONLY RESTRICTIONS
+§799.5 SENIOR ONLY RESTRICTIONS

 The ownership or management may require that a purchaser of a mobilehome that will remain in the subdivision, cooperative, or condominium for mobilehomes, or resident-owned mobilehome park comply with any rule or regulation limiting residency based on age requirements for housing for older persons, provided that the rule or regulation complies with the provisions of the federal Fair Housing Act, as amended by Public Law 104-76, and implementing regulations.

 (Amended by Stats.
-1997, Chap.
-72 (SB 484, Craven), eff.
-1/1/1998)
+1997, Ch.
+72, Sec.
+5. (SB 484, Craven) Effective January 1, 1998.)

-799.6 NO WAIVER OF RIGHTS
+§799.6 NO WAIVER OF RIGHTS

 No agreement shall contain any provision by which the purchaser waives his or her rights under the provisions of this article.
 Any such waiver shall be deemed contrary to public policy and void and unenforceable.

 (Amended by Stats.
-1983, Chap.
-519 (AB 1052, Bader), eff.
-1/1/1984)
+1983, Ch.
+519, Sec.
+16. (AB 1052, Bader) Effective January 1, 1984.)

-799.7 NOTICE OF UTILITY INTERRUPTION
+§799.7 NOTICE OF UTILITY INTERRUPTION

-The ownership or management shall provide, by posting notice on the mobilehomes of all affected homeowners and residents, at least 72 hours' written advance notice of an interruption in utility service of more than two hours for the maintenance, repair or replacement of facilities of utility systems over which the management has control within the subdivision, cooperative, or condominium for mobilehomes, or resident-owned mobilehome park, if the interruption is not due to an emergency.
+The ownership or management shall provide, by posting notice on the mobilehomes of all affected homeowners and residents, at least 72 hours' written advance notice of an interruption in utility service of more than two hours for the maintenance, repair, or replacement of facilities of utility systems over which the management has control within the subdivision, cooperative, or condominium for mobilehomes, or resident-owned mobilehome park, if the interruption is not due to an emergency.
 The ownership or management shall be liable only for actual damages sustained by a homeowner or resident for violation of this section.

-"Emergency," for the purposes of this section, means the interruption of utility service resulting from an accident or act of nature, or cessation of service caused by other than the management's regular or planned maintenance, repair, or replacement of utility facilities.
+"Emergency," for purposes of this section, means the interruption of utility service resulting from an accident or act of nature, or cessation of service caused by other than the management's regular or planned maintenance, repair, or replacement of utility facilities.